Mad-iq/FMS-Microservices/README.md

 **Flight Booking Microservices**

+(I have added the logs folder contaning the docker logs for each individual service)

 A scalable Flight Management System built using Spring Boot Microservices, featuring flight search, booking, notifications, seat reservation, and distributed communication using Feign, RabbitMQ, Docker, Circuit Breaker, and MySQL.

 This microservices-based Flight Management System uses :